 - Upright seating in comparison with a forward curving

-- Arm position of a flat-foot bike is more relaxed
+- The arm position of a flat-foot bike is more relaxed

 - The view of the road is wider with a flat-foot bike in comparison with a traditional position

-- Riders can place feet on the ground even while sitting in saddle
+- Riders can place their feet on the ground even while sitting on the saddle

 - Traditional positions don’t allow the rider to put their feet on the ground while seated